 Today I think about my smart, beautiful, open hearted friend Sarah.
 She was a courageous woman who fought every day for a more equal kind world.
 After a brutal attack ripped her of her dignity she took her own life, today we light candles but everyday we must love harder #TDOR

-These numbers barely scratch the surface of the actual violence trans people experience, as much goes unrecorded, or cause/status unknown.
 Many countries don’t mention trans status in reports of violent death or in their internal statistics – particularly in anti-LGBT regimes and regions.
-Again, many may be killed in their acquired gender but the death not be because of it, of their pre-transition life simply not known about.
+Again, many may be killed in their acquired gender but the death not be because of it, or their pre-transition life simply not known about.

 In addition to violent deaths, 1-in-2 trans people experience domestic abuse and/or sexual violence (DASV).
 Trans men and women alike often suffer in silence and fear that shelters and services won’t be there for them.